swingstuhisback/Detected-Money-Loop/README.md

 > [!CAUTION]
+> This script & all of my other scripts will not work anymore due to E&E update.
 > This script is 101% detected.
 Run at own caution.
 You have been warned.
 I am not responsible for anything caused.

 ## Prerequisites